Doris-QiQi/linear_models/Boostrap.md

 | (Intercept) |    1.934 |     0.105 |    18.456 |       0 |
 | x           |    3.112 |     0.075 |    41.661 |       0 |

+standard errors for coefficient estimates are similar in both cases.

 ## Drawing one bootstrap sample

 ``` r